adessoSE/adessoKicker/README.md

 [![CircleCI](https://circleci.com/gh/adessoAG/adessoKicker/tree/master.svg?style=svg)](https://circleci.com/gh/adessoAG/adessoKicker/tree/master)

 # What is adesso kicker?
-Adesso kicker is a website for adesso coworkers to find out who is the best kicker player.
+Adesso kicker is a website for adesso coworkers to make playing foosball even more fun and to find out who is the best kicker player.
 Each person can login with Keycloak and record the result of matches they have played.
 Our website is sending notifications and email to the other participants, so they can confirm valid games.